tildearrow/kwin-lowlatency/README.md

 ## Manjaro

-follow the Arch Linux instructions.
-Manjaro is providing Plasma 5.18 now.
+follow the Arch Linux instructions but I bet they will take a while to bring 5.19 in. in that case check the Plasma/5.18 branch instead.

 ## openSUSE Tumbleweed